 Video: Profile of the Noguchi Museum, New York

 Coffee table & Akari lamps

-Some of his work is still in production today and you can find it in various places all over the world.
-Yes, most of his pieces are replicas but then again it’s easy to see why.
+Some of his work is still in production today and you can find it in various places worldwide.
+Yes, most of his pieces are replicas, but then again, it’s easy to see why.
 The coffee tables have a triangular glass surface and a wooden base.
 Vitra also creates his Akari Light Sculptures that come with paper and bamboo lanterns.
-Noguchi has those amazing playscapes that were very important in the 20th-century design ideas for both the connection to utopian philosophy and impressive design.
+Noguchi has those amazing playscapes that were very important in the 20th-century design ideas for connecting to utopian philosophy and impressive design.

-Noguchi also worked on multiple gardens, the sculpture garden at the Israel Museum and the Japanese Garden for the UNESCO Headquarters in Paris are a great example in this regard.
+Noguchi also worked on multiple gardens.
+The sculpture garden at the Israel Museum and the Japanese Garden for the UNESCO Headquarters in Paris are great examples in this regard.